At Arts Centre Melbourne, we understand that your privacy is important.

 If you are filmed or photographed while attending an Event or program at Arts Centre Melbourne or while using Arts Centre Melbourne’s services, we may reproduce and publish your image on future marketing or publicity materials, in accordance with our Conditions of Entry or any other consent or release we have obtained from you (or your parent or guardian if you are under 18 years of age).

-When you create an account with us, including through our website, or when you otherwise provide us with your contact details, we will ask you whether you wish to receive information relating to us and to events that we think may be of interest to you.
-Where you agree to us doing so, we may use your personal information to provide you with information relating to us and to events that we think may be of interest to you.
+When you create an account with us, including through our website, or when you otherwise provide us with your contact details, we will ask you whether you wish to receive our regular events newsletter.
+Where you sign up for our newsletter, you agree that we may use your personal information to send you this newsletter and other information relating to events that we think may be of interest to you.
+If you don’t sign up for our newsletter, we will not send you this or other marketing information unless you ask us to or change your account preferences with us.

 Where we use your personal information to send you marketing material and supporter communications by post, email or telephone, we will provide you with an opportunity to opt-out of receiving such information.
 By electing not to opt-out, we will assume we have your consent to receive similar information and communications in the future.
 We will always ensure that our opt-out notices are clear, conspicuous and easy to activate.